The Ultimate Startup Marketing Strategy

 How do you embed marketing into your product?

 Every startup is unique, so I won’t discuss tactical methods in great detail.
-The strategy I recommend is to simply build a product worth recommending.
+There are two broad strategies I’d recommend, though: The first is to build a product worth recommending.
 If every single user recommends two new users, you have exponential growth.

 Conversion rate optimisation (CRO) is the science behind understanding why your visitors are not ‘converting’ into customers, and then improving your messaging or value proposition to increase this rate of conversions.
 Contrary to popular belief, it does not start with running A/B experiments; it starts with understanding your visitors and their objections.